-For sales of gammaCore through specialty pharmacies in the United States, we currently rely upon one specialty pharmaceutical distributor.
-We depend on this distributor to distribute our products but are unable to control its performance.
-This distributor may distribute a variety of other specialty pharmaceutical products that may limit the resources dedicated to the distribution of our products.
-In addition, we are unable to ensure that this distributor will comply with all applicable laws related to the distribution of our products.
-If this distributor fails to distribute our products in compliance with applicable laws, our operating results and business may suffer.
-Recruiting, training and retaining third-party distributors in the distribution of our proprietary product offerings requires significant time and resources.
-In addition, an affiliate of this distributor provides adjudication of prescriptions and reimbursement claims, pharmaceutical patient hub services, including patient support and training, for patients that are prescribed our gammaCore therapy, and has been electronically integrated with our proprietary data warehouse system and web portal.
-Our agreement with this distributor is scheduled to expire on May 31, 2020.
-If our relationship with this distributor terminates, however, we may be unable to replace this distributor without disruption to our business.
-Any new distributor may not integrate as seamlessly with our data warehouse system and web portal, leading to disruptions in service for patients that are prescribed our therapy, which may cause these patients to seek alternative therapy.
-Our distributor also may not pay us on time or at all due to disputes, financial issues or bankruptcy events.
-Any such payment issues may materially affect our operating results until we are able to resolve the issues or find a sufficient replacement for our distributor.
+We depend on specialty pharmacies to distribute our products but are unable to control their performance.
+These specialty pharmacies may distribute a variety of other specialty pharmaceutical products that may limit the resources dedicated to the distribution of our products.
+In addition, we are unable to ensure that these specialty pharmacies will comply with all applicable laws related to the distribution of our products.
+If they fail to distribute our products in compliance with applicable laws, our operating results and business may suffer.
+Recruiting, training, and retaining specialty pharmacies in the distribution of our proprietary product offerings requires significant time and resources.

+In addition, we previously used a third-party distributor and its affiliate to provide pharmaceutical patient hub services, including patient support and training.
+This hub was electronically integrated with our proprietary data warehouse system and web portal.
+Our agreement with this third-party distributor expired in the second quarter of 2020 and we have transitioned to using specialty pharmacies for select services.
+This may inhibit our ability to gather data directly into our proprietary data warehouse system and web portal, which may result in disruptions in service for patients that are prescribed our therapy and cause them to seek alternative therapy.
+Specialty pharmacies also may not pay us on time or at all due to disputes, financial issues or bankruptcy events.
+Any such payment issues may materially affect our operating results until we are able to resolve the issues or find a sufficient replacement.

+We offer health care provider consults for gammaCore Sapphire CV in the United States and rely upon a third-party telehealth platform provider to do so.
+In the future, we may need to engage other telehealth platform providers for sales of our other products.

+UpScript LLC, or UpScript, is our exclusive online telehealth provider for gammaCore Sapphire CV and its performance is not fully within our control.
+We are unable to ensure that UpScript will comply with applicable laws, and its failure to do so could have an adverse effect on our operating results and business.
+Additionally, recruiting, training and retaining telehealth platform providers requires significant time and resources.
+We may need to establish additional relationships with telehealth platform providers for the sales of our other products, but there can be no assurance that we will be able to do so at all or on terms favorable to us.